Code-Institute-Submissions/zeezee/README.md

 #### Edit, Update and delete Products

 - The superuser can easily edit or delete a product using the adequate button on the Product Detail page.
-- They can add products on Product Management Page.
-To make it easy to upload a collection of products, when the superuser adds one product, they get redirected to the Add Product Page instead of All Product Page.
+- They can add products on Product Management Page.In order to make it easy to upload a collection of products, when the superuser adds one product, they get redirected to the Add Product Page instead of All Product Page.

 #### Send feedback